Our pastoral care is highly praised!

 OLA is recognised as offering outstanding pastoral care to all members of the school community.
 We rightly have a reputation of being a caring and nurturing school that results in creating a harmonious environment giving all pupils the opportunity to thrive.

-Pupils at OLA feel safe, well cared for and well known by all of their teachers.
 We place great value on care and support for the individual and our pupils interact with each other positively and with genuine care and compassion.

 Once again, our latest ISI Inspection Report highlighted pastoral care as a strength that underpins the school: